shailylitoriya/hospital_readmission_risk/README.md

 ### 4. **Model Building**
 - Used `XGBoostClassifier` with class imbalance handling (`scale_pos_weight`)
 - Applied SMOTE for oversampling the minority class
-- Performed hyperparameter tuning using `GridSearchCV` with StratifiedKFold
+- Performed hyperparameter tuning using `GridSearchCV`.

 ### 5. **Model Evaluation**
 - Evaluated model using: